The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • lessons learned sessions

-• adapting to new technologies and regulatory constraints
+• Adaptation to new technologies and regulatory constraints

 Regular and transparent communication is essential: